 Digital marketers are increasingly using a range of different content marketing methods and it is becoming more challenging to stand out from the crowd and generate traffic.

-Amplification is the process where a piece of content starts its journey across the channels of the digital world.
+Amplification is growth hacking jargon that describes the process whereby a piece of content starts its journey across the channels of the digital world.

 Sharing it through social media, emails, influencers or utilizing paid advertisements to drive traffic to your content are all frequently used techniques.